crpache/github-jobs/README.md

 # github-jobs
-Job search app that uses jobs.github API
+Job search app that uses jobs.github API<br>
 Implemented in React and Redux